Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios

-Human mobility is traditionally defined by the RoM, which represents the maximum angular displacement in each joint.
-An impaired joint has a reduced RoM compared to a healthy joint.
-If $\boldsymbol{q}_\text{min}^{H}$ and $\boldsymbol{q}_\text{max}^{H}$ define the angle ranges for healthy joints, the RoM for impaired joints $\big[\boldsymbol{q}_{\text{min}, \text{impaired}}^{H}, \boldsymbol{q}_{\text{max}, \text{impaired}}^{H} \big]$ can be expressed as: where $\Delta\boldsymbol{q}_{\text{min}, \text{impaired}}^{H}$, $\Delta\boldsymbol{q}_{\text{max}, \text{impaired}}^{H}{ >0}$ are the reductions in RoM due to impairments.
-An impaired joint does not imply a complete loss of function.
-Rather, it may exhibit varying degrees of reduced mobility depending on the severity of the impairment and the general tendency to limit its usage unless necessary to avoid possible pain.
-In the literature and current clinical practice, various techniques exist to assess the severity of joint impairments and assign impairment indices to each joint, ranging from simple clinical RoM tests \cite{dshs} to advanced data-driven models of upper-limb mobility \cite{keyvanian2023learning}.
-These indices provide a standardised tool to evaluate the functional limitations of a joint due to conditions such as arthritis, injury, or neurological disorders.
-Assuming these indices are known for the user, we define a diagonal matrix, $\textbf{W}_\text{impaired}^H \!\in\! \mathbb{R}^{M \times M}$, where diagonal elements represent the severity of impairment for each joint on a scale from $0$ (full functionality) to $1$ (complete impairment).
-Thus, the reduction in RoM can be modelled as: where $\zeta$ is a small value that enables minor joint angle adjustments even in fully impaired joints. $\boldsymbol{q}_\text{initial}^{H} \!\in\! \mathbb{R}^M$ are the initial joint positions and $\boldsymbol{q}^H_m \!\in\! \mathbb{R}^M$ are the measured ones, allowing for RoM reshaping if the user deliberately moves a joint beyond the expected limits.
+where $\Delta\boldsymbol{q}_{\text{min}, \text{impaired}}^{H}$, $\Delta\boldsymbol{q}_{\text{max}, \text{impaired}}^{H}{ >0}$ are the RoM reductions due to impairments.
+An impaired joint may exhibit varying degrees of reduced mobility depending on the severity of the impairment, which can be estimated through clinical assessments \cite{dshs} or data-driven mobility models \cite{keyvanian2023learning}.
+Assuming joint-specific impairment indices are available and normalised, we define a diagonal matrix, $\textbf{W}_\text{impaired}^H \!\in\! \mathbb{R}^{M \times M}$, whose diagonal elements encode the severity of impairment for each joint on a scale from $0$ (full functionality) to $1$ (complete impairment)\footnote{Note that the present formulation assumes static and independent RoM representations.
+However, the proposed framework can accommodate more realistic mobility representations with a configuration-dependent impairment matrix $\textbf{W}_\text{impaired}^H(\boldsymbol{q}^H)$, whose entries vary according to the estimated feasible mobility at the current arm configuration, e.g. using the model in \cite{keyvanian2023learning}.}.
+The resulting RoM reductions are: where $\zeta$ enables realistic minor joint angle adjustments even in fully impaired joints and potential tracking inaccuracies. $\boldsymbol{q}_\text{initial}^{H} \!\in\! \mathbb{R}^M$ and $\boldsymbol{q}^H_m \!\in\! \mathbb{R}^M$ are the initial and measured joint positions, enabling RoM reshaping if the user moves beyond the expected limits during the interaction.